If I’ve been asked once, I’ve been asked a million times… how much should you inflate claims to draw people to your marketing?

-(I have to admit, I feel a bit dirty just writing those.)
+Click-bait headlines are kinda fun to read but leave you feeling a bit grubby afterwards.
+I have to admit, I feel a bit dirty just writing those.

 As copywriters, we aim to write clever headlines that get readers’ attention.
 Using power words to tap into emotional motivation is part of strong copywriting.
 Using hyperbole (over-exaggeration) tricks readers into satisfying their curiosity.
 If the article doesn’t live up to its promise, readers are left feeling cheated.
 When it happens time and time again, the brand is tainted.

 Tips for writing great headlines without resorting to hyperbole